ARCHIVED-mean-stack/session-2/README.md

 1. Run through this [GIT exercise](https://try.github.io/levels/1/challenges/1)
 2. Create a repo on your local machine using the homework from session one.
 Push it to your Github account.
 3. Add a branch, use Flexbox on your navbar (or another part of your page if desired) and push this branch to  your Github account.
 4. Add SVG elements to your page.
-(Use icomoon.)
+(Use icomoon if you don't have any image apps.)
+5. Add a carousel to the review in last week's homework.

 ##Reading

-Chris Coyier - [Practical SVG](https://abookapart.com/products/practical-svg)
-David Demaree - [GIT For Humans](https://abookapart.com/products/git-for-humans)
+The Document Object Model [quick reference](http://javascript.info/tutorial/dom) Chris Coyier - [Practical SVG](https://abookapart.com/products/practical-svg) David Demaree - [GIT For Humans](https://abookapart.com/products/git-for-humans)